Ducted Air Conditioning vs Evaporative Cooling

 The Benefits of Ducted Air Conditioning

 - Quiet operation: Ducted air conditioning units are designed to run quietly, so you won’t be disturbed by noisy fans or compressors.
-You can enjoy a peaceful and tranquil environment in your home while enjoying your system’s impressive cooling capacity.

 - Heating and cooling: If you’re using a reverse cycle system you can enjoy warm air in the winter and cooled air in the summer, giving you complete temperature control.